 The gable overhangs the footprint of the shed quite a bit and we wanted to use that as a ledge for storage in the interior.
 We used 3/4" plywood there for strength.
 We finished out the underside/exterior with tongue and groove beaded board for the porch ceiling, if you will.
 A cove mould finishes the edges and covers the spacing.
 My uncle and I decided to cover the eaves with beaded board as well.
 The angle of the roof means there are a thousand little cuts and that board will help to finish off any uneven seams.
-It also looks a lot nicer and was something I originally considered doing but opted not to in the interest of saving money on supplies.

 We bought one bundle of shingles which covers 25 square feet, but with all the little cuts needed we ran a little short.
 There were 9 round edge shingles in the shed from when the previous owner redid the siding on the house.
 We used those at the top to make up the difference we needed, but hopefully it looks like it was a detail we always intended to add.
 Among my dad's tools is a compressor and a pinner but we didn't really have a way to staple the shingles, which is the method the previous owner used for the body.
 I rented a 1/2" crown stapler from Parkrose Hardware because I was told that they can also sell you the fasteners you need in smaller quantities rather than having to buy a giant box.
 Their rental prices for 5 hrs or a day are very reasonable and whatever unused strips of staples we didn't use they would return.